 With regular exercise, German Shepherds should eat upwards of 2 cups of kibble per day to maintain a healthy weight.
 Again, a healthy weight for a GSD is between 50 - 90 lbs, depending on your dog's sex, activity level, and age.

 The German Shepherd Dog breed is prone to joint problems and digestive issues.
 A reported 43% of our German Shepherd Dog owners reported joint problems like hip dysplasia of the hip joint, degenerative myelopathy, elbow dysplasia, or arthritis.
-Regular exercise can help with this, but it's very likely GSDs will develop some mobility difficulties as they age.
+Regular exercise and appropriate joint supplements can help with this, but it's very likely GSDs will develop some mobility difficulties as they age.

 Similarly, 40% reported digestive issues like bloating and sensitive stomach.
 Additionally, 37% of GSD owners claim their dog struggles with skin conditions like allergies and dermatitis — a common breed health concern.
 However, the most reported issues are related to joint troubles (arthritis, elbow dysplasia, etc).